bgianfo/bgianfo.github.io/_drafts/2019-11-21-rundown-protection.md

 ## Discussion

-I like __run-down protection__ because it's a basic extension of atomic [reference counting][ref-count-link].
-Acquisition of run-down protection is just an increment of the internal reference count with a special case to void incrementing a rundown reference, and release is just a decrement of the reference count with the extension to signal the waiter if that is required.
+I like __run-down protection__ because it's just a extension of atomic [reference counting][ref-count-link].
+Acquisition of run-down protection is just an increment of the internal reference count with a special case to fail the request when the reference count is being run-down.
+Release is just a decrement of the reference count with the extension to signal a waiter if that is required.
 This simple extension results in a powerful primitive, which provides a clean solution to a common problem.
 In a system without run-down protection you end up attempting to play tricks with reference counts and compromising that abstraction, in ways that ultimately just make your system harder to reason about.

 [run-down-link]: https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/run-down-protection
 [nt-kernel-link]: https://en.wikipedia.org/wiki/Windows_NT